-The challenge of undocumented immigration is becoming increasingly apparent in places like Alabama, which have not historically been home to a large number of such immigrants.
+The challenge of undocumented immigration is becoming increasingly apparent in places like Massachusetts, which have not historically been home to a large number of such immigrants.
 But just as with the nation as a whole, as these immigrants spend years and decades in America, they get further integrated into our economy.
-In Alabama, there is evidence that undocumented immigrants are playing a small but critical role in the workforce.
-In this section, we estimate the size and the characteristics of the undocumented population in Alabama by conducting a close analysis of the American Community Survey from the U.S. Census.
-This work uses a series of variables to identify immigrants in the survey who are likely to lack legal status-a method that has recently emerged in the academic literature on immigration.39 (See the Methodology Appendix for more details.)
+In Massachusetts, there is evidence that undocumented immigrants are playing a small but critical role in the workforce.
+In this section, we estimate the size and the characteristics of the undocumented population in Massachusetts by conducting a close analysis of the American Community Survey from the U.S. Census.
+This work uses a series of variables to identify immigrants in the survey who are likely to lack legal status-a method that has recently emerged in the academic literature on immigration.40 (See the Methodology Appendix for more details.)

-Using this technique, we estimate that Alabama is home to more than 64,000 undocumented immigrants.
-These individuals are far more likely than the native-born population-or even the broader foreign-born one-to be in the prime of their working years, or ranging in age from 25-64.
+Using this technique, we estimate that Massachusetts is home to more than 142,400 undocumented immigrants.

+These individuals are far more likely than the nativeborn population-or even the broader foreign-born one-to be in the prime of their working years, or ranging in age from 25-64.
 They also contribute to a range of industries that could not thrive without a pool of workers willing to take on highly labor-intensive roles.
-In 2014, for instance, undocumented immigrants made up 5.2 percent of all employees in Alabama's administrative, support, and waste management services industry, a sector that includes grounds maintenance workers, janitors and building cleaners, and security guards.
-They also made up more than one in 20 workers employed in the accommodation and food services sector, as well as 9.4 percent of workers in the construction industry.
+In 2014, for instance, undocumented immigrants made up 6.4 percent of all employees in Massachusetts' administrative, support, and waste management services industry, a sector that includes grounds maintenance workers, janitors and building cleaners, and security guards.
+They also made up more than one in 13 workers employed in the accommodation and food services sector, as well as 4.2 percent of workers in the manufacturing industry.
+In Massachusetts, a state that grows a large amount of fresh produce, many agriculture positions require workers to handpick crops in the field.

-Large numbers of undocumented immigrants in Alabama have also managed to overcome licensing and financing obstacles to start small businesses.
-In 2014, an estimated 7.6 percent of the state's workingage undocumented immigrants were self-employed-meaning Alabama was one of roughly two dozen states where unauthorized immigrants boasted higher rates of entrepreneurship than either legal permanent residents or immigrant citizens of the same age group.
-Almost 4,100 undocumented immigrants in Alabama were self-employed in 2014, many providing jobs and economic opportunities to others in their community.
-Undocumented entrepreneurs in the state also earned an estimated \$43.1 million in business income that year.
+Large numbers of undocumented immigrants in Massachusetts have also managed to overcome licensing and financing obstacles to start small businesses.
+In 2014, an estimated 11.2 percent of the state's working-age undocumented immigrants were self-employed-meaning Massachusetts was one of roughly two dozen states where unauthorized immigrants

-MEASURES OF ASSIMILATION AMONG ALABAMA'S UNDOCUMENTED POPULATION, 2014
+MEASURES OF ASSIMILATION AMONG MASSACHUSETTS' UNDOCUMENTED POPULATION, 2014